Best Preschools in Singapore 2026: Honest Comparison & Pricing

 - Good special needs support at selected centres

-- Some centres offer extended hours (up to 7pm)
+- Some centres offer extended hours up to 7pm — a lifesaver for working parents

-Best for: Families who value community programmes and outdoor learning
+Best for: Families who value community and outdoor learning

 MOE Kindergarten (MK)

-Overview: Kindergartens run by the Ministry of Education within selected primary schools.
-K1 and K2 only (not infant care or nursery).
+Overview: Run by MOE within selected primary schools.
+K1 and K2 only — no infant care or nursery.

 - Excellent curriculum aligned with primary school readiness

-- Half-day programme only (no full-day option) - parents need alternative afternoon care
+- Half-day programme only — you need afternoon care sorted separately

 - Limited centres (not in every neighbourhood)

-Best for: Families who can manage half-day care, priority for the MK's affiliated primary school
+Best for: Families who can manage half-day care and want priority for the affiliated primary school

 Private Preschools